Complete exceptional surgeries on two-bridge links: Introduction

 Then our main theorem is the following.

-\begin{theorem} If a hyperbolic two-bridge link $L$ in $S^3$ admits a complete exceptional surgery along the slopes $(\gamma_1, \gamma_2)$, then $L$ with $(\gamma_1 , \gamma_2)$ are equivalent to one of those given in Tables 1--6 in Section~\ref{sec:computer}. \end{theorem}
+\begin{theorem} If a hyperbolic two-bridge link $L$ in $S^3$ admits a complete exceptional surgery along the slopes $(\gamma_1, \gamma_2)$, then $L$ with $(\gamma_1 , \gamma_2)$ is equivalent to one of those given in Tables 1--6 in Section~\ref{sec:computer}. \end{theorem}

 Our study in this paper is motivated by the results given in \cite{GodaHayashiSong2009, Ichihara2012, Wu1999}.
-In fact, our first approach to obtain Theorem~\ref{thm:main} is based on the same technique in the previous studies in \cite{Wu1999}, that is, using an essential branched surface.
+In fact, our approach to obtain Theorem~\ref{thm:main} is based on the same technique as in \cite{Wu1999}, that is, using an essential branched surface.
 The other technique we use is the computer-aided search of exceptional surgeries on hyperbolic links developed in \cite{hikmot} and utilized by the first- and the third-named authors in \cite{IchiharaMasai}.

 This paper is organized as follows.
 In Section~\ref{sec:proof}, we propose a theorem as a key step toward Theorem~\ref{thm:main}.
 In fact, we give a list of families of hyperbolic two-bridge links containing all of them admitting complete exceptional surgeries (Theorem~\ref{thm:channel}).
-In Section~\ref{sec:computer}, by using a computer, we give a complete list of candidates of complete exceptional surgeries on two-bridge links listed in Theorem~\ref{thm:channel}.
-This completes the proof of Theorem~\ref{thm:main}.
-In Appendix, we will give proofs of elementary algebraic two lemmas used in the proof of Theorem~\ref{thm:channel}.
+In Section~\ref{sec:computer}, by using a computer, we give a list of candidates of complete exceptional surgeries on two-bridge links listed in Theorem~\ref{thm:channel}.
+In Appendix, we will give proofs of two elementary algebraic lemmas used in the proof of Theorem~\ref{thm:channel}.